tangcc35/CNN_Compression/README.md

 *Medium: [Initial Blog Post](https://bit.ly/3fTLp5h), [Midway Blog Post](https://bit.ly/2T534Ny), [Final Blog Post](https://bit.ly/CNN_Compression)*
 *[Project on Next Journal](https://bit.ly/NJ_CNN_Compression)*
 *[Screencast](https://youtu.be/rAFYVpmmK1Q)*

-## An Achromatic Approach on Compressing CNN Filters Using Pattern-specific Receptive Fields

 ### Project Motivation & Goal
 In studies of image recognition, there are many gray-scale pictures, such as chest radiographs.
 Currently, the idea behind training those images is to apply models that are essentially designed for training color pictures, such as ResNet and DenseNet.
 This can lead to many redundant parameters during the process.
 Therefore, this project aimed to discover a methodology to modify the models trained on colored images and to apply them to gray-scale images.